Moving to Rome

 If you are thinking about moving to Rome, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Housing costs are much higher here than where we used to live outside of Seattle, WA.
 We pay 2077 euros a month for our apartment.
 This is probably a little below average as our apartment is on the 1st floor.
 The higher you go up in floors, the higher the rent.
-We only paid $1500 in a mortgage payment when we lived in Washington State," said one expat in Rome.
+We only paid $1500 in a mortgage payment when we lived in Washington State," explained one expat living in Rome, Italy.

 Should I buy or rent a home in Rome?